 For example, if you’re currently paying $800 in rent that you’ll save by owning your own place and you’re going to rent out a bedroom in that place to someone else for $800, then your anticipated monthly rental income would be $1600 ($800 from you + $800 from a renter = $1600).

 If you can buy a property with a monthly mortgage of $1000, then your net cash flow each month could be as high as be $600 ($1600 in rent – $1000 for mortgage).

-However, there’s a high likelihood that you’ll have to need some of that cash flow to covers repairs and maintenance on the property from time to time.
+However, there’s a high likelihood that you’ll need some of that cash flow to cover repairs and maintenance on the property from time to time.

 Accounting for Property Repairs and Maintenance

-When it comes to budgeting for repair costs, I also love having a home warranty on my properties.
+Alternatively, another approach you can take is to purchase a home warranty.
 A good home warranty will cover about 95% of the things that break or need to be replaced within your property, including appliances, heating and cooling systems, plumbing and electrical issues, and more.

 For about $50/month and a $100-125 co-pay per visit on a single family residence, you can get a home warranty to cover most of the problems that will go wrong within your house.
-I love this approach, because it allows me to limit (and largely predict) repair costs.
+This approach can let you limit (and largely predict) repair costs.